onera/Cassiopee/Generator/doc2/source/Generator.rst

 ---------------------------------------

-.. py:function:: Generator.T3mesher2D(a, triangulateOnly=0)
+.. py:function:: Generator.T3mesher2D(a, triangulateOnly=0, grading=1.2, metric_interp_type=0)

-    Create a 2D Delaunay mesh given a BAR defined in a.
+    Creates a 2D Delaunay mesh given a BAR defined in a.
 If triangulateOnly=1 then only points of a are triangulated, if triangulateOnly=0, then interior points are inserted.

-    :param c:  BAR-contour
+    The grading parameter allows to control the growth ratio of the mesh metric : a value greater(lesser) than 1. tends to produce a coarser (finer) mesh in the region far from the boundaries.
+A value equal to 1. provides a uniform mesh over the domain.
+This grading is related to the metric field, it is not the size ratio between two adjacent edges or triangles.

+    The metric_interp_type parameter controls the metrics interpolation type : either linear or geometric.
+A geometric metric interpolation tends to promote smaller sizes.

+    :param c:  BAR-contour (soup of conformal edges defining an enclosed 2D-domain, can be non-manifold, i.e. having inner edges or subdomains)
     :type  c:  [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param triangulateOnly:  insertion or not of interior points for the triangulation
     :type  triangulateOnly:  integer (0 or 1)
+    :param grading:  metric growth ratio
+    :type  grading:  float (strictly positive value)
+    :param metric_interp_type:  metric interpolation type, linear(0) or geometric(1)
+    :type  metric_interp_type:  integer (0 or 1)
     :return: 2D mesh
     :rtype: Identical to input